Gaukler/Software-Rasterizer/README.md

 # Software-Rasterizer

 C++ Sofware Rasterizer using only standard libraries.
-Reads a single .obj model and a TGA image and writes the rendered image to a file.
+Reads a single OBJ model and a TGA image texture and writes the rendered image to a file.
 Loading of both file formats is rudimentary and only basic formats are supported.
 Apart from rasterization the rest of the Pipeline is implemented in a straighforward and unoptimized way.
 The math library is barebones and only implements what is needed.
 Rasterization is multithreaded by splitting the image into tiles, which are assigned to threads.